 Think of WiFi like a beam of sunlight, If your device cannot see the router the wireless signal probably isn’t reaching you very well.
 With WiFi, the data is in the air and can be blocked by walls, floors, furniture, appliances just to name a few.
 Always make sure that the modem is located in the area that you mostly use your Wi-Fi in.

 See the picture below for tips what can obstruct your Wi-Fi signal.

 3. Higher WiFi frequency means less interference’s and better experience

-Our high end ARRIS dual band modem transmits both frequencies, choosing 5 GHz will give you less interference and better WiFi performance.
+Our high-end ARRIS dual band modem transmits both frequencies, choosing 5 GHz will give you less interference and better WiFi performance.
 If you do not have our ARRIS modem yet, check out our Flexi Bundles.

 If you can see on your device the 5 GHz network, it means that your device supports the 5Ghz WiFi band.
-We recommend that you always connect to Higher frequency to eliminate interference’s from other networks.
+We recommend that you always connect to a Higher frequency to eliminate interference’s from other networks.
 If your devices cannot see the 5Ghz WiFi band that means you either do not have a dual band modem or your device does not support it.